jimmieego/jimmieego.github.io/projects/50-robot.md

 If future service robots are to directly interact with patients like human nurses do, patient emotional reactions will be an important aspect of such interaction ; however, few studies have examined emotional responses of users in interacting with robots.
 In a healthcare environment, a patient's emotional and social needs may be more important than traditional performance measures of human-robot interaction, such as efficiency and accuracy.
 Therefore, if knowledge of patient emotional responses to service robots is obtained, a design basis for future robots may be developed to facilitate positive patient experiences (e.g., in medicine delivery) and to increase the quality of healthcare.

 I proposed a research framework (figure below) addressing both the robot and the human user in the context of service applications.
 First, there may be psychological factors and individual differences (in experience, attitude, arousal, and expectation, etc.) that drive the tendency of anthropomorphizing robots during HRI.
 Opposite to this, a robot's physical appearance and interface features also affect perceived anthropomorphism and the quality of the human-robot interaction.
-The underlying hypothesis is that anthropomorphism in robot design serves to mediate the perception of functional capacity, social capability and, consequently, system outcomes.
-In the health care service context, the research framework considers patient emotional experiences activated by perceptions of a robot to be a critical measure of patient-robot interaction effectiveness, in addition to the traditional metrics of accuracy and efficiency in performance.
+The underlying hypothesis is that anthropomorphism (human-like features) in robot design serves to mediate the perception of functional capacity, social capability and, consequently, system outcomes.

 Research framework:
 ![Research framework]({{ site.baseurl }}/{{ page.image }})

 ##Method
-Twenty-four participants sat in a simulated patient room and a service robot delivered a bag of "medicine" to them.
+In the user test, 24 participants sat in a simulated patient room and a service robot delivered a bag of "medicine" to them.
 Repeated trials were used to present variations on three robot features, including facial configuration, voice messaging and interactivity.
 Participant heart rate (HR) and galvanic skin response (GSR)were collected.
-Participant ratings of robot humanness [perceived anthropomorphism (PA)]were collected post-trial along with subjective ratings of arousal (bored–excited) and valence (unhappy–happy) using the self-assessment manikin (SAM) questionnaire.
+Participant ratings of robot humanness [perceived anthropomorphism] were collected post-trial along with subjective ratings of arousal (bored–excited) and valence (unhappy–happy) using the self-assessment manikin (SAM) questionnaire.

 Layout of the simulated patient room and events along the robot path:
 ![Simulated patient room layout]({{ site.baseurl }}/images/layout.jpg)